raspberrypi/documentation/configuration/raspi-config.md

 It is possible to overclock your Raspberry Pi's CPU.
 The default is 700MHz but can be clocked up to 1000MHz.
 The overclock you're able to achieve will vary, and overclocking too high may result in instability.
 Selecting this option shows the following warning:

 ```
 Be aware that overclocking may reduce the lifetime of your Raspberry Pi.
 If overclocking at a certain level causes system instability, try a more modest overclock.
-Hold down shift during boot to temporarily disable overclock.
+Hold down `shift` during boot to temporarily disable overclock.
 ```

 ### Advanced Options

 #### Overscan

 Old photographs had a border round the outside to allow for handling and mounting.
-Old TV sets had a significant variation in the size of the picture it produced; some had cabinets that overlapped the screen.
+Old TV sets had a significant variation in the size of the picture they produced; some had cabinets that overlapped the screen.
 Like the photographs, the TV pictures were given a black border so that none of the picture was lost.
 This is called overscan.
-Modern TVs and monitors don't need, and the signal doesn't have, the border.
-If the initial text shown on the screen disappears off the edge you need to enable overscan to add back the border.
+Modern TVs and monitors don't need the border, and the signal doesn't have allow for it.
+If the initial text shown on the screen disappears off the edge, you need to enable overscan to add back the border.

 Any changes will take effect after a reboot.
 You can have greater control over the settings by editing [config.txt](config-txt.md).

 On some displays, particularly monitors, just disabling Overscan will make the picture fill the whole screen and correct the resolution.
-For other displays it may be necessary to leave overscan enabled and adjust the Overscan values.
+For other displays it may be necessary to leave overscan enabled, and adjust the Overscan values.

 #### Hostname